 So now that you know when to focus on building muscle and why you should do so in the first place, let’s talk about how to get the process started.

-In order to successfully build muscle, three key factors need to be in place.
+In order to successfully build lean muscle fast, three key factors need to be in place.
 They are:

 - An overloading stimulus